stevenjmesser/visitmy.website/_pages/cv.md

 - Established and oversaw the strategy and product operating model for a data platform maturing from private to public beta
 - Implemented objectives and key results (OKRs), a performance dashboard, quarterly planning and prioritisation methods, driving data-informed decision-making and resulting in better outcomes
 - Coached and lead product managers, delivery managers, developers and designers
-- Delivered 6x increase in the quantity of open data available from trusted local government sources
+- Led product inception and strategy for [Extract](https://mhclgdigital.blog.gov.uk/2025/06/12/extract-using-ai-to-unlock-historic-planning-data/), one of the [Prime Minister’s AI exemplars](https://www.gov.uk/government/news/pm-unveils-ai-breakthrough-to-slash-planning-delays-and-help-build-15-million-homes-6-june-2025), in partnership with Incubator for AI
-- Lead on [Extract](https://mhclgdigital.blog.gov.uk/2025/06/12/extract-using-ai-to-unlock-historic-planning-data/) AI-powered product to unlock historic planning data
+- Delivered [6x increase](https://mhclgdigital.blog.gov.uk/2025/02/07/digital-planning-scaling-the-planning-data-service/#:~:text=Last%20year%20LPAs%20provided%20around%20200%20datasets%20–%20up%20from%20around%2030%20the%20year%20before.%20That’s%20a%20six%20fold%20leap) in the quantity of open data available from trusted local government sources

 ### Government Digital Service, Senior Product Manager (contract)
 *Dec 2022 - Feb 2024*